tushar591/Travel-Tracker/README.md

 # ✈️ Travel Tracker

 A simple and elegant web application to keep track of all the beautiful places you've visited.
-Add new trips, view your travel history, and never forget a journey!
+Add new trips, view your travel history, and never forget a journey.

 ---